jesusff/cmip6-for-cordex/CMIP6_studies/README.md

  * Coding of multi-member metrics (e.g. data for ensemble means).
    - The problem is mainly the input format.
 Display format can be easily accomodated using an asterisk or similar.
  * Hard and soft limits.
-   - Currently, alternative `plausible_values` can be provided.
+   1. Currently, alternative `plausible_values` can be provided.
 These could be used to define different limits.
-   - Another posibility is to leave the `plausible_values` for the hard limit, and use the `classes` to define a more fine-grained classification (e.g. having extreme `unplausible` levels in the labels).
+   2. Another posibility is to leave the `plausible_values` for the hard limit, and use the `classes` to define a more fine-grained classification (e.g. having extreme `unplausible` levels in the labels).
+   3. Yet another posibility is to have `plausible_values` coded as:

+     ```
+     plausible_values:
+       hard: [-4, 4]
+       soft: [-2, 2]
+     ```

+   The advantage of 1.+2. is that one can easily highlight separately both classifications, as it is done currently with the font color (grey/black) and cell background colors.